WHAT IS ACTUALLY IN A MATTRESS?

 Open springs are positioned in rows and joined to each other at the top and bottom with a spiral wire or mesh.
 They come in a variety of tensions, each of which gives the mattress a different feel.

 - Soft and deep fillings

 The construction of a pocket spring mattress houses individual springs that are cushioned in their own pocket of material and filling.
-Each spring will support your body on its own and won’t transfer it to another part of the bed.
-The springs are vertically positioned and distributed throughout the inside of the mattress, pushing against the sleeper’s body weight.
+Each spring will support your body on its own and won't distribute weight unevenly to any other part of the bed.
+The springs are vertically positioned and distributed throughout the inside of the mattress, pushing against the sleeper's body weight.

 - Superb support and comfort

 - Prevents 'roll-together'

 TEMPUR is a particular type of memory foam that conforms to the shape of the sleeper, offering great comfort and support.
 The unique benefits of TEMPUR products stem from the equally unique composition of TEMPUR material.
 TEMPUR mattresses create a custom fit for your body, helping to alleviate painful pressure points and reducing your body's need to toss and turn in search of a comfortable, pain-free sleeping position.

 Handcrafted in the UK exclusively for Dreams, TheraPur® mattresses incorporate ActiGel® - a unique support layer that provides a softer but very durable feel.
 With its gel effect, the open cell structure moulds to your individual shape whilst ensuring that the foam does not get too hot or too cold.